isomerpages/moe-westviewpri/index.md

       image: /images/viewan.png
       alt: Viewan XP
   - infopic:
-      title: EinSTein
+      title: CHARACTER FIRST
-      description: Every child is a genius.
-In Einstein programme, we aim to support our low progress learners, as we believe that they are unique and endowed with different...
+      description: very child is a concerned citizen.
+We believe that character is the foundation of all worthwhile success.
+From weekly Start-It-Right programmes to...
       button: Read More
-      url: /uniquely-us/einstein/
+      url: /uniquely-us/character-first/
-      image: /images/einstein.png
+      image: /images/character.png
-      alt: EinSTein
+      alt: Character First
   - infopic:
       title: DA VINCI
       description: Every child is special, with unique combinations of talents,